 More systems crash, more seriously and for longer during supposedly routine maintenance to install security upgrades than are brought down by denial of service attacks.

 We have a much gentler climate than most of the world, hence the havoc cause by a little snow or heavier than average rain.
 The recent West Country floods came within inches of collapsing large parts of the UK infrastructure for months, perhaps years.

-I was recently told that around 20% out major network failures are caused by unplanned excavation, as when a zealous JCB operator working on the M11 cut 14 of the 15 national fibre networks linking London and Cambridge, leaving only the routes via Birmingham and Amsterdam.
-The direct links between Europe and India were severed one night, supposedly by a single ships anchor, even though they we equally supposedly hundred of yards apart.
+I was recently told that around 20% of major network failures are caused by unplanned excavation, as when a zealous JCB operator working on the M11 cut 14 of the 15 national fibre networks linking London and Cambridge, leaving only the route via Birmingham and an international cable to Amsterdam.
+The direct links between Europe and India were severed one night, supposedly by a single ships anchor, even though they were equally supposedly hundred of yards apart.

-Finally we have theft, from the second most common cause of network failure, some-one nicked the cables carrying the traffic or the power supply or the switches, to sell on the global back market.
+Finally we have theft, the second most common cause of network failure, some-one nicked the transmission or power supply cables or the routing switches, to sell on the global black market.
 We have a lot of publicity for the theft of data and identities by outside hackers but most goes out with the help of insiders.